Sketches from

 by Karl Young

-As an explanatory note, the following plaque from a show of my book art at Minnesota Center for the Book Arts may be useful:
+As an introductory note, the first five paragraphs were part of a plaque from a show of my book art at Minnesota Center for the Book Arts:

 CLOUDS OVER FORTJADE